 I have found that cauliflower can be used in so many different kinds of recipes – from gluten-free pizza crusts to cauliflower rice.
 It is amazing, but cauliflower can be used in so many different types of recipes.

 1 (2-pound) head of cauliflower, broken into florets

 Coarse Salt or sea salt and freshly-ground black pepper

 8 to 10 (1/4-inch-thick) slices coarse bread, cut in half

 2 tablespoons finely-chopped flat-leaf parsley, for garnish

-Mash the cauliflower to a chunky purée and season with salt and pepper.
+Mash the cauliflower to a chunky purée and season with salt and pepper to taste; set aside.